Have Bill McKeever and/or Eric Johnson present at your church!

 - The Resurrection of Jesus: A Cornerstone Historical Doctrine of Christianity

 What happened to the body of Jesus?
 Is it possible that Jesus swooned and wasn’t killed?
 What about theories such as the unknown tomb, the legend, and Jesus Tomb theories.
 The focus of this presentation is on the historical resurrection, showing that the other theories completely fail to present a cogent case for what took place in Jerusalem about 2,000 years ago.
+The material comes from chapter 6.
 (Mormonism is not referenced in this presentation.)

 - Transitioning from Mormonism to Christianity

-Is is possible for a former Mormon to transition to biblical Christianity?
+Is it possible for a former Mormon to transition to biblical Christianity?
 Although the vast majority of Mormons choose atheism, agnosticism, or nothing at all, it is not possible to toss faith in God and Jesus just because Mormonism isn’t true.
-For those who are former Mormons and those Christians who want to help show these folks what Christian beliefs and practice is all about, this presentation (featuring the real-life story of Hal and Jenny, 80, who left Mormonism after a lifetime of service) is the right one to share with your congregation.
-This has material from chapter 10.
+For those who are former Mormons and those Christians who want to help show these folks what Christian beliefs and practice is all about, this presentation (featuring the real-life story of octogenarian’s Hal and Jenny who left Mormonism after a lifetime of faithfulness) is the right one to share with your congregation.
+This contains material from chapter 10.

 - Jehovah’s Witnesses: The Watchtower Bible and Tracer Society (Eric)